1989 Auburn Tigers football team: Rankings

-Season summary
+Game summaries

-Pacific
+Pacific (CA)

 The season opener proved to be one of the most lopsided affairs Auburn had seen in years.
 On the first play from scrimmage, wide receiver Alexander Wright scored on a 78-yard screen play and the Tigers never looked back.
 They scored on 5 of their first 7 drives and held a 35–0 lead at halftime intermission.
 The defense held Pacific to 92 yards of total offense and 4 first downs.
 Alexander Wright caught 5 passes for 263 yards and 4 scores.
 His performance earned him National Offensive Player of the Week honors.

-Southern Mississippi
+Southern Miss

 Auburn ditched the air attack that worked to perfection against Pacific and relied on a more traditional downhill running game to wear down the Eagles.
 Implementing a two-back game plan, tailback James Joseph ran for 149 yards on 24 carries and counterpart Stacy Danley picked up 102 on 21 touches.
 The defense held Southern and their Heisman hopeful quarterback Brett Favre to 174 yards in a 24-3 victory.
 Lamar Rogers was named National Defensive Player of the Week for an effort that included 3 sacks, 3 tackles for loss, and a forced fumble.

-at Tennessee
+At Tennessee

 Pat Dye's defense surrendered over 350 yards on the ground, the most an Auburn defense had allowed in 13 years.
 225 came from the legs of Volunteer running back Reggie Cobb, making him the first player to eclipse the 100-yard mark against the Tigers in three seasons.
 Despite the performance of the defensive front, Auburn still had a chance to tie late but Reggie Slack's fourth-down pass to Alexander Wright fell incomplete with 1:19 left.

-at Kentucky
+At Kentucky

 Quarterback Reggie Slack threw for 161 yards in the first half and tossed two 1st quarter touchdowns, a 24-yard strike to Greg Taylor and a 34-yard bomb to Pedro Cherry, to give Auburn a 14-0 lead.
 The scrappy Wildcats continued to put up a fight in the second half, narrowing the margin to 14-6 in the 3rd quarter and 21-12 in the 4th, but a late 40-yard field goal from the leg of Win Lyle was the clincher.